Code-Institute-Submissions/calleonse-project/README.md

 ### Media

 * All photos used on this site was taken from the bands [Facebook](https://www.facebook.com/CalleOnseBand/) page.
-* The music player was obtained from the bands Sound Cloud page.
+* The music player was obtained from the bands [Sound Cloud](https://soundcloud.com/calleonsemusic) page.
-* The videos used was taken from the bands youtube channel.
+* The videos used was taken from the bands [Youtube](https://www.youtube.com/channel/UCStk0Wg1O5WAb0QIx8OeFJQ) channel.
 * The music and video sections background was obtained from the site [Unsplash](https://unsplash.com/search/photos/concert) photos for everyone.